qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

 1. Configure ``qiskit-dynamics`` to work with JAX.
 2. Construct the model.
-3. Simulate using the Dyson-based perturbative solver.
+3. How-to construct and simulate using the Dyson-based perturbative solver.
 4. Simulate using a traditional ODE solver, comparing speed.
-5. Simulate using the Magnus-based perturbative solver.
+5. How-to construct and simulate using the Magnus-based perturbative solver.

 1. Configure to use JAX
 -----------------------